 Surviving the Last Call

-I recently had the honor of being a part of the 1st Responder Conferences, where I spoke about losing my husband in the line of duty (see story below).
+I have had the honor of being a part of the multiple 1st Responder Conferences, C.O.P.S. family weekends, and speak at police/fire/EMS trainings where I speak about losing my husband in the line of duty (see story below).

 First Responders never run from the heat of the fire or fear of staring into the wrong end of a weapon.
 Most dance with a lack of fear of mortality.
 They never think it will happen to them and never think about the “what if.”